wwangsa/learnWSO2/Readme.md

 		}
 	```

-17. Proxy services
+17. Proxy services (Project folder: ProxyService)

-It's a SOAP service.
-It used to perform transformation and introduce functionality without changing the existing service.
-The author provided 2 files:
+The instructor use a SOAP service for the Proxy services example.
+The proxy services used to perform transformation and introduce functionality without changing the existing service.
+He provided 2 files:
 	1. Java based SOAP service.
 The webservice can be accessed at http://localhost:9000/services/SimpleStockQuoteService

 	```shell